Hatoris/taskwarrior_jrnl_hook/README.md

 |:--------:|:----------:|:------------------|
 |`jrnl_tags` | True | Add tags to jrnl|

-This option allow you to add taskwarrior tags to your jrnl title formated with jrnl tags symbol.
+This option allow you to add taskwarrior tags to your jrnl's title.

 ### project